 This is a selection of short case reports sent in by practitioners, showing the remedies at work.
 Names and personal details have been changed.

 The other day I had a text book case concerning a ten year old girl.
-Her mother came into the health shop where I work and practise, fed up with the doctor’s response to her daughter’s constant tummy ache and did we have an alternative.
+Her mother came into the health shop where I work and practice, fed up with the doctor’s response to her daughter’s constant tummy ache and did we have an alternative.

 I asked if her daughter was quite sensitive and she started saying how nervous she gets with the slightest thing and how her schoolwork suffers because she has no confidence, and that she often has headaches as well.
 She also said she was quite moody, very up and down.

 I asked if she was indecisive and her mother raised her eyes upwards and told me that she has spent the last few weeks making her mind up about whether to go on a school trip or not.
 It was driving her mad.